508-loop-detected/fourplusfour/README.md

 There's a reset button which is very useful for resetting both sequencers back to zero, which is what it does.

-Each knob has a range of +/- 2.5V, give or take, with 0v at top dead center.
-I use center-detent pots to make finding the middle easier.
+The four knobs on the left have a range of 0-5V; the four on the right, a range of +/- 2.5V, give or take, with 0v at top dead center.
 You can change the voltage by varying R2 and R3 on the main board.
 The formula is on the schematic.

-If I do a new revision of this I might have the left four pots be 0-5V and the right four stay +/- 2.5V.

 The clock division switch is an SP3T, which is *different* from a DPDT, although unfortunately many vendors sell them as "DPDT on-on-on."
 It looks like like a DPDT, so don't get them confused!
 I did this once & it was . . . confusing.